 7. At this point you’ll want to opt for comfy oversized underwear that covers your wound.
 Full coverage underpants, that does not rest on your incision is a must!
-Most women also reach for a belly wrap or under garments that provide tummy support.
-These are said to reduce swelling and makes you feel a bit more held together.
+Most women also reach for a belly wrap or under garments that provide tummy support which helps to reduce swelling and makes you feel a bit more held together.

 8. Unlike natural birth – which affects the constitution of your lady parts – giving birth via c-section is thankfully kind to your vagina.
 Because of this, using the loo was way easier after c-section, compared to natural birth.
 So don’t let fear stop you from “going”… it may feel a bit weird the first time around, but trust me, you won’t be ripping out any stitches by going to the toilet.
 Also, the longer you wait, the more uncomfy it will be the first time around.